flycheck/emacs-travis/README.md

 License
 -------

+Copyright © 2017-2018 Flycheck contributors
-Copyright © 2015 Sebastian Wiesner <swiesner@lunaryorn.com>
+Copyright © 2015-2016 Sebastian Wiesner <swiesner@lunaryorn.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal